codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/content/migration-roadmap.md

 * **Reading level tools**: Tools like [Readability-score.com](https://readability-score.com/) can give writers real-time feedback on the clarity and reading level of their content.
 In general, pages should strive for a 6-8th grade reading level.

-* **Pattern Portfolio**: While less specific to your site's written content,  pattern portfolio can help maintain a cohesive and structured visual appearance to your site.
+* **Pattern portfolio**: While less specific to your site's written content,  pattern portfolio can help maintain a cohesive and structured visual appearance to your site.

 ####Spotlight: Philadelphia
 As part of its [alpha.phila.gov](http://www.alpha.phila.gov) redesign process, the City of Philadelphia released a [pattern portfolio](http://cityofphiladelphia.github.io/patterns/) that defines and shares common design elements on the site.
 By releasing a template package of the various styles, colors, and HTML markup features on the site, the City can maintain a consistent aesthetic and consistent experience for users.
 They also [documented their experience](http://phillyinnovates.com/2015/03/11/alpha-phila-gov-update-4-pattern-portfolio/) building the pattern library on their blog.